The history of sleep

+Let’s go across the globe to the Ancient Egyptians.
 Of their time, the ancient Egyptians were indisputably the most advanced in their approach to sleep.

-Curing insomnia was important to them as they believed that dreaming was a state between life and death, and dreams themselves could serve as oracles and messages from the gods.
+- Curing insomnia was important to them as they believed that dreaming was a state between life and death, and dreams themselves could serve as oracles and messages from the gods.

-Although progressive in their attitude towards sleep, their environments still left much to be desired.
+- Although progressive in their attitude towards sleep, their environments still left much to be desired.
 Beds were known to dip in the middle and rise at the foot - our idea of a memory foam mattress from hell.

 The Middle Ages

 Simba Hybrid® Mattresses could have found their place in the early Middle Ages, where amongst the lower classes, entire families slept in the same bed to conserve warmth.
-Beds themselves were most commonly mattresses stuffed with hair, wool or feathers, covered with animal skins and placed on a bench or a carpet.
+Here’s what those beds looked like:

-Hygiene was low and illness rife.
+The Middle Ages had its own problems; hygiene was low and illness rife.
 This, paired with having to share grandma’s bed, meant lie-ins were probably not a priority.

 20th century to now